-This new custom celebrates Miriam’s role in the deliverance from slavery and her help throughout the wandering in the wilderness.
+This custom celebrates Miriam’s role in the deliverance from slavery and her help throughout the wandering in the wilderness.
 Place an empty cup alongside Elijah's cup and ask each attendee at the seder to pour a bit of water into the cup.
 With this new custom, we recognize that women have always been – and continue to be – integral to the continued survival of the Jewish community.
 We see the pouring of each person's water as a symbol of everyone's individual responsibility to respond to issues of social injustice.
 Learn more about Mitiam's Cup, and use the Religious Action Center of Reform Judaism’s Miriam's Cup reading insert in your seder to honor the women in your life and remember Miriam's contributions to the Exodus.